Security overview

 All data is transmitted in encrypted form to the database and the web application, using TLS 1.2 or higher, with ciphersuites supporting forward secrecy.
 When accessing the web application through a browser, HSTS (HTTP Strict Transport Security) with preload is used to ensure that no data is ever transmitted unencrypted.
 All communication with third-party services is also encrypted.

-Dependency information will be sent to Debricked's servers.
+Dependency information is sent to Debricked's servers.
 This holds for the GitHub app and the CLI used in the CI/CD.
 With the CLI, source code is never sent to Debricked.
 For the GitHub app, source code is only sent for package managers where this is required for building the dependency trees.
 Still, in all such cases, the source code is immediately deleted after the dependency tree is built.

 Additionally, Debricked supports file fingerprinting for detection of dependencies.
 Here, Debricked uploads and saves the name, path, and size of a file, together with a hash of the file content.
 The files themselves are never uploaded or saved on Debricked servers.